ekdms95/SimpleLuaTinkerHook/README.md

 ### What is the lua_tinker ?

 * Lua_Tinker is Library that binds Lua and C++ who made by korean guy
-* a lot of korean games are using when they use lua
+* Quite a few korean games are using lua_tinker when they use lua ( nexon games )

 ### This will works x64 too ?